kitao/pyxel/README.md

 pyxel edit PYXEL_RESOURCE_FILE
 ```

 If the specified Pyxel resource file (.pyxres) exists, it will be loaded.
 If it does not exist, a new file will be created with the specified name.
-If the resource file is omitted, the name is `my_resource.pyxres`.
+If the resource file is omitted, a new file named `my_resource.pyxres` will be created.

 After starting Pyxel Editor, you can switch between resource files by dragging and dropping another resource file.